stevesinchak/ha-addons-dev/addon-vantagepro2mqtt-dev/README.md

-# This is a copy of the deprecated HA-Addon Vantage Pro to MQTT
+# This is a fork of the deprecated HA-Addon Vantage Pro to MQTT

 Originally located at [https://github.com/MarcoGos/ha-addons](https://github.com/MarcoGos/ha-addons) by [Marco Gosselink](https://github.com/MarcoGos).

-The deprecated version includes a bug that does not handle negative temperatures which has been fixed in this version.
-This version will be deleted if Marco approves the pull request to include the fix, but that is uncertain per his deprecation announcement.
+The deprecated version includes a bug that does not handle negative temperatures which has been fixed in version 2.0+ along with other Quality Control improvements.

+Below is a copy of the original README.

 # Home Assistant Add-on: Vantage Pro to MQTT